-The Engineering Pathways program offered at Moraine Valley is a smart and cost-effective way to guarantee transfer admission into the College of Engineering at University of Illinois at the Urbana-Champaign.
+The Engineering Pathways program offered at Moraine Valley is a smart and cost-effective way to guarantee transfer admission into the College of Engineering at the University of Illinois at Urbana-Champaign.
 This competitive program is designed for high school seniors who plan to enroll as first-time college students for the fall semester.

 The typical applicant has earned mostly A’s in high school and has excelled in science and math courses in his or her senior year.
 Students who are female, low income, first generation, and/or from underrepresented ethnic groups are encouraged to apply.